swcarpentry/training-course/_submissions/round-12/0/2015-02-06-about-filipe_fernandes.md

 *What I found hardest about using Git the first time was...*

 ...
-I had some experience with SVN (Centralized) and Mercurial (Decentralized), that made my transition to git a little bit smoother than usual.
-However, there are several git commands and actions that I found hard to wrap my mind around like: rebasing, cherry picking, squashing and etc.
+I had some experience with SVN (Centralized) and Mercurial (Decentralized) that made my transition to git a little bit smoother than usual.
+However, there are several git commands and actions that I found hard to wrap my mind around, such as rebasing, cherry picking, squashing, etc.
 Some of those I eventually got the hang of, while others I am only able to execute like a "first time cooker" following a recipe.
-If I had to summarized in one answer I guess that what I found hardest about git is its complexity to perform tasks that where simple with SVN.
+If I had to summarized I guess that what I found hardest about git is "its complexity to perform tasks that were simple with SVN."